-6 This report provides only a brief background and discussion of pre-existing environmental issues in the Gulf Coast.
-These issues are discussed in more detail in America's Gulf Coast: A Long Term Recovery Plan after the Deepwater Horizon Oil Spill, September 2010, pp 24-29.
-Available at http://www.oilspillcommission.gov/sites/default/files/ documents/Mabus_Report.pdf.
+5 This report provides only a brief background and discussion of preexisting environmental issues in the Gulf Coast.
+These issues are discussed in more detail in U.S. Environmental Protection Agency, America's Gulf Coast: A Long Term Recovery Plan after the Deepwater Horizon Oil Spill, September 2010, pp 24-29, at https://archive.epa.gov/gulfcoasttaskforce/web/pdf/mabusreport.pdf.
 Hereinafter "Mabus Report."

-7 This list does not include state or locally based efforts and is not exhaustive.
+6 This list does not include state or locally based efforts and is not exhaustive.